JimDennis/theophrastus/README.md

-I picked the name be scanning through the Google search results and the Wikipedia article for [Message_in_a_bottle](http://en.wikipedia.org/wiki/Message_in_a_bottle) where there's an unreliably sourced claim that Theophrastus release the "first recorded messages in bottle."
+I picked the name be scanning through the Google search results and the Wikipedia article for [Message_in_a_bottle](http://en.wikipedia.org/wiki/Message_in_a_bottle) where there's an unreliably sourced claim that Theophrastus released the "first recorded messages in bottle."
 (Let me know if you ever find a reliable citation supporting or refuting that claim).